Cuisine of California: Sandwiches, burgers, and fast food

 Southern California's car culture and the population's reliance on automobiles for transportation throughout California's vast cities, has widely contributed to the popularity of the classic drive-in and modern drive-through restaurants.
-Fast food restaurant chains such as McDonald's, Jack in the Box, In-N-Out Burger, Carl's Jr., Wienerschnitzel, Del Taco, Taco Bell, Panda Express, Original Tommy's, Fatburger, The Habit, and Big Boy were all established in Southern California.
+Fast food restaurant chains such as McDonald's, Jack in the Box,Fatburger, In-N-Out Burger, Carl's Jr., Wienerschnitzel, Del Taco, Taco Bell, Panda Express, Original Tommy's, The Habit, and Big Boy were all established in Southern California.

 Regional fast-food menus differ, generally depending on the ethnic composition of an area.
 In Southern California, smaller chains like The Hat feature hamburgers, Mexican food, chili fries, and pastrami.

 In Northern California, smaller chains like Gott's Roadside feature Niman Ranch hamburgers with toppings like avocado, ahi burgers, salads, and they have a full wine bar with many local varieties; and the local chain Original Joe's is a steakhouse that serves Italian-American food, which includes their noted dish Joe's Special.

 While gastropubs are not unique to California, the concept of the gourmet hamburger is very popular.